 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (18 Feb, 19 Feb, 20 Feb).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and three (18 Feb, 20 Feb) and quiet to unsettled levels on day two (19 Feb).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one, two, and three (18 Feb, 19 Feb, 20 Feb).

 III.
 Event probabilities 18 Feb-20 Feb

 Class X 01/01/01

 Predicted 18 Feb-20 Feb 071/071/071

 90 Day Mean 17 Feb 071